YuryYaroshevich/findMyPet/README.md

 4. logging
 5. password validation(min length for example)
 6. lombok @NonNull accepts empty string.
 Validate for empty string where needed.

+## Computer Vision
+When ad is created, CV determines breed.
+It can be array which is assigned to cvDefinedBreed field of petAd.
+Then the one who found pet, will take a picutre, CV will derive pet's breed(as array probably) and normal search request will be sent with additional cvDefinedBreed field.